 Scowling as she pushed herself to her feet, the girl muttered, “My name is Koren, not Mayonnaise.”

 “Great, maybe someday you’ll act like a person instead of a jar of condiments,” Avalon replied evenly.
 “But for now, just shut up and stand in your group where you belong.
 And the next time you think it might be funny to push someone else around or mess with them for no reason, remember that there’s always someone else that can push you around right back.”

 Without missing a beat, she turned her head slightly to the group of guys who had been ogling her throughout this.
 “And yes, boys, those are my tits.
 Be careful, if you keep straining your necks like that, you’re gonna pull something.”

 We had a brief lunch out on the grounds that consisted mainly of sandwiches and apples provided in little brown bags.
-Then we had time to ourselves.
+Then we had our measurements taken for the school uniforms before getting time to ourselves.
 I looked around a little, found the large library inside the main academic building, and texted my father to let him know that I’d arrived at my new school just fine.
 I’d held my breath, expecting an explosion of confusion from him until he’d sent back a message telling me to have fun and to e-mail him every day.
 He really did think this was all planned.